 The blockchain is a distributed public ledger, meaning everyone can access it, and every transaction can be viewed and audited by the public.
 This makes it possible to trace Bitcoin by finding the Bitcoin transaction ID.
 This is in due part to the blockchain using cryptographic logic to track accountable wallet balances.
 Each transaction then helps the network keep track of the exact wallet balance as the network uses chronological block order to exact.

 2. Bitcoin Miners

 Miners are what make the Bitcoin network operate.
 They provide the necessary processing power to verify transactions on the blockchain and keep balances in check.
 Miners are rewarded for their network contribution; however, Satoshi Nakamoto added a condition that increases the pay-out difficulty based on the number of miners that make up the network.
 Miners are the ones that change the numbers in users' wallets and make sure that transactions are approved between users.

 Moreover, a process called Bitcoin halving was introduced after the genesis block in 2009 to moderate the speed at which new Bitcoins are rewarded to miners.
 Essentially, the halving occurs roughly every 4 years and reduces the miner's reward for each block mined.
 This increases the longevity of the network by continuing to incentivize Bitcoin miners without endangering the value of the network too quickly.

 3. Bitcoin Wallets

-Bitcoin wallets are major component of how transactions on the Bitcoin network are transacted between persons.
+Bitcoin wallets are a major component of how transactions on the Bitcoin network are transacted between persons.
 Wallets can take the form of a physical device, software or mobile phone application.
-Each type of Bitcoin wallet comprises of two critical components of a Bitcoin wallet to send and receive transactions on the blockchain.
+Each type of Bitcoin wallet comprises two critical components of a Bitcoin wallet to send and receive transactions on the blockchain.